 This trail cuts through grassy riverfront parklands which are overlooked by apartment blocks, with information plaques along the way conveying the pioneers who lived in this area and the unique botanical features of this section of the river.
-It might be hard to believe but in the first part of the 2oth century this area of Kangaroo Point was home to the Evans and Deakins Shipyard but along the way there's a small cluster of stones with an historic plaque pointing out the remains of the two original crane bases that are still present.
+It might be hard to believe but in the first part of the 20th century, this area of Kangaroo Point was home to the Evans and Deakins Shipyard but along the way, there's a small cluster of stones with an historic plaque pointing out the remains of the two original crane bases that are still present.

 From there you can either continue along the waterfront until you reach Dockside, where there's a vintage prawn trawler - The Prawnster - moored and you can dine on fresh seafood on board (pre-bookings required).
 Or return the same way from Medley KP.

-Good to know - Although the first section of the walk is almost totally shaded, this walk is best done early morning or late afternoon.
+Good to know - Although the first section of the walk is almost totally shaded, to avoid the sun, this walk is best done early morning or late afternoon.